caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema/README.md

     * gold (the analytics layer, where we build the final tables ready to be consumed by analysts)

 ### Source
 The source data is composed of CSV files, each one containing the name of a table to be created in the bronze schema.
-Moreover, data will be ingested into these tables using the to_sql method, so make sure that CSV file names and matching the tables to be created in the __sql_scripts/create_bronze_tables.sql__ file.
-This ensures consistency and it is easy to follow.
+Moreover, data will be ingested into these tables using the `to_sql` method, so make sure that CSV file names are matching the desired names for the tables to be created in the __sql_scripts/create_bronze_tables.sql__ file.
+This ensures consistency and readability.

 Although the `data/` folder was ignored in the `.gitignore` file, the source data (CSV files) can be found in `data/raw`.